Paulowarren31/paulowarren.com/README.md

 Create a three page website, using html, css, and javascript.

-First page is bio, and contains links to the two other pages.
+First page is personal biography and contains links to the two other pages.

 Second page is a short write-up on what aspect(s) of the Michigan Daily website you think can be improved.